-The Question Generator takes a Document as input and generates questions which it believes can be answered by the Document.
+The Question Generator takes a Document as input and generates questions which it believes the Document can answer.

 This is almost the inverse of the Reader which takes a question and Documents as input and returns an Answer.